 Because they don’t qualify for conventional, mainstream accreditation, it is interesting to note that many alternative natural health schools commonly utilize what is known as ‘professional’ accreditation.
 This is done primarily to appear more credible, which procures more students and secures more profits.

 So for starters, any accreditations you see attached to an alternative educator, like the ones below, are professional in nature only and not approved by the US Department of Education.

-However, the more grass roots herbal medicine schools, like Rockwell choose not to participate.
+However, if you dig around, you will discover that the more grass-roots herbal medicine schools, like Rockwell choose not to participate.

 You can see this through course offerings by Susun Weed at her Wise Woman University.
 She is a world renown, pioneering herbalist herself and her school is proudly unaccredited, we might add.

 Additionally, Susun is flat out against licensing herbalists, and here’s why.